rasuttmus/Ray-Tracer/README.md

 ## Renderings

-If you cant to look at some renderings produced by this program.
+If you want to look at some renderings produced by this program.
 Go ahead and navigate to the ``renderings`` directory, where some .ppm files are located.
 These can be opened using, for example, photoshop.

 ## Building

 ### Compiling and running

+The included Makefile only supports Mac OSX.
 If you for some reason wants to run the program and have alot of spare time.
-The included Makefile only supports Mac OSX.

 ``make && make run``